Stop killing your tension

 See, I’m already using exclamation points.

 Maybe budding authors do this so their readers will like their characters and, in turn, love their stories.
-But readers don’t like tensionless stories filled with characters who all sound like nerdy adolescents.
+But readers don’t like tensionless stories filled with characters who sound like nerdy adolescents.

 Watch the following scene from the movie Rebecca (1940).
-You’ll hear no snappy, playful dialogue spoken by winking, nodding characters.
+You’ll hear no snappy, playful dialogue spoken by winking, nodding characters:

 -- Rebecca (1940)

-How about a modern comedy?
+How about a modern comedy.
 Where’s the relief in tension?

 -- Galaxy Quest (1999)